Judit3/swhomes/README.md

 ## Key information of the site

-* What are the latest home designs.
+- What are the latest home design
-* How to become a data base contributor and take part.
+- How to become a data base contributor and take part.
-* A way for people to locate and contact the site owners.
+- A way for people to locate and contact the site owners.

 ## Target Audience